-This subject is designed around the key assumption that assessment practice and policy is a central component in successful school leadership and instructional decision making.
-Participants will explore assessment and reporting frameworks that focus on improved pedagogy.
-Recent developments in assessment and reporting will form a basis of the subject.
-These developments include consideration of how innovative methods of student assessment might be applied in the classroom; and how assessment data can be used at individual student-teacher level, at class-coordinator level, and at school leadership level.
-Participants therefore will be engaged in reviewing approaches to student assessment, teacher use of these assessment data to make instructional decisions, and leadership use of data to inform curriculum, staffing, and school policy related matters.
+This subject is designed around the assumption that assessment practice and policy is a central component in successful school leadership and instructional decision making, and that assessment practice is a key tool for driving school improvement.
+Participants will explore a developmental approach to assessment, how this can be implemented in the classroom, and how assessment can be used at individual student level, at class-coordinator level, and at school leadership level.
+Participants will be engaged in reviewing approaches to student assessment, teacher use of assessment to make instructional decisions, and leadership use of assessment to inform curriculum, staffing, and school policy related matters.
+The subject will also consider how school leaders can work towards improving school assessment policy and practice.
 The subject aligns with the Australian Institute for Teaching and School Leadership National Professional Standard for Principals.

 Intended learning outcomes

 On successful completion of this subject, students should be able to:

 - Evaluate their own and other schools' progress towards using developmental approaches to teaching and learning

 - Develop and implement assessment and reporting practices with a developmental focus